• Skip to main content

 Six Things I Wish I Had Known Before Rewiring Our House

-July 1, 2020 Rebekah Killigrew House of Texture
+July 1, 2020 Rebekah Killigrew House of Texture, Renovation Notes

 Dust isn’t the only thing you need to brace yourself for when having your home rewired.